raspberrypisig/minimal-mistakes/_posts/2018-01-30-sonoff-tasmota.md

 ## Override user_config_override.h
 Override this file with the one [here](https://raw.githubusercontent.com/raspberrypisig/raspberrypisig.github.io/master/assets/files/user_config_override.h)

+In this file, change wifi details and CFG_HOLDER value.

 If you have followed the steps correctly, you should hit verify and it should compile without error.

+The IP address of sonoff will be in Serial monitor once uploaded.

+You need to go to web interface and choose Configuration->Change Module->Sonoff POW, then power off and the power on .
+Go back to web interface to confirm it went OK.

 Now we are ready to connect up the Sonoff to your PC/Laptop but there is a trick so stay tuned.